 The school system in Belgium begins at the age of six when children, other than the few whose parents have chosen to home educate, begin life at primary school.
-Pre-schools (kleuteronderwijs/enseignement maternelle) can be attended by children from the age of two-and-a-half with approximately 90% of children attending preschools during their formative years.
+Pre-schools (kleuteronderwijs/enseignement maternelle) are available for children from the age of two-and-a-half with approximately 90% of children attending preschools during their formative years.
 Pre-schooling is the preferred choice of many parents due to the expensive costs of private crèches.

-Preschools are essentially there to prepare a child for the education system, introducing them gently to the structure of schooling in a fun and enjoyable way.
-The education system and schools in Belgium fall under the governance of the Dutch-speaking (Flanders and Brussels), French-speaking (Wallonia and Brussels), and German-speaking regions or communities.
+Preschools are essentially there to prepare a child for the education system.
+They introduce them gently to the structure of schooling in a fun and enjoyable way.
+The education system in Belgium falls under the governance of the Dutch-speaking (Flanders and Brussels), French-speaking (Wallonia and Brussels), and German-speaking regions.
 However, pre-schools operate independently of the department of education.

-The school year begins on 1 September (or the first working day) each year for preschool, primary and secondary education.
+The school year begins on 1 September each year for preschool, primary and secondary education.
 The year officially ends on 30 June before summer holidays begin.
 Like other countries, there are regular holiday periods throughout each school year.

 Classes in preschools or kindergartens will tend to be divided into age groups with two-and-a-half and three-year-olds paired together, and four and five-year-olds in classes of their own.